 The 2017 Knudsen Vineyards Chardonnay was sourced from their estate vineyard in the Dundee Hills AVA of the Willamette Valley.
 Weighing in at 13.5% alcohol, this starts off with a bouquet of Meyer lemon zest, Challah bread, Pink Lady apple and shades of clove.
 The palate reveals a silky texture and a soft mouthfeel that feels more than inviting.
 There is a wonderful feeling of elegance to this wine as it drifts through the palate in a seamless fashion.
 Citrus fruit and melon flavors connect with the bright minerality.
 Showing beautifully now, this will continue to develop lovely nuances as it evolves over the next decade or more.
-Drink 2019-2032- 93 — 9 months ago
+Drink 2019-2032- 93 — a year ago